microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 ## Announcement

-* Profiler 2.0.0-beta3 is [available now](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.0.0-beta3).
+* Profiler 2.0.0-beta4 is [available now](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.0.0-beta4).
 Read [What's new](./docs/WhatIsNew2_0.md) and [Migrate to Application Insights Profiler 2.0](./docs/MigrateTo2_0.md).
 Follow the example of [quick start](./examples/QuickStart3_0/Readme.md) if you are building a new app service.

-* Fixed the issue in 2.0.0-beta1 that blob can't be found by the trace analyzer when the app is hosted in app service on Windows platform.
+* The issue of losing big number of traces in previous 2.0.0-* has been addressed.

 ## Description